clooney/colissimo-tracking-api/README.md

 # TrackingMore: Colissimo Tracking API
-[Colissimo Tracking API](https://www.trackingmore.com/colissimo-tracking-api.html) enables you to connect tracking info of Colissimo shipments into your system, improving shipment visibility.
+[Colissimo Tracking API](https://www.trackingmore.com/colissimo-tracking-api.html) streamlines the incorporation of Colissimo's shipping data into your system, elevating tracking efficiency and oversight.

-Besides Colissimo, TrackingMore supports shipment tracking across 1,200+ global carriers through a robust [multi-carrier shipment tracking API](https://www.trackingmore.com/tracking-api).
+With TrackingMore, the scope of tracking expands, providing an [multi-carrier shipment tracking API](https://www.trackingmore.com/tracking-api) that aggregates data across over 1,200 global carriers, offering a unified tracking solution.

-TrackingMore provides API compatibility with seven programming languages.
-Comprehensive documentation for setup and use is included within this repository to facilitate the integration process.
+The TrackingMore API is compatible with seven programming languages and paired with extensive documentation to simplify integration and ensure a seamless setup process.

 ### Features
    *  Unified real-time tracking information for Colissimo shipments.